Ok, so you’ve heard of urinary tract infections.

 1) Get A Medical Evaluation From Your Doctor

 It’s important to get an initial evaluation, including a physical and pelvic exam, in addition to discussing your personal and family medical history.
-According to the article by SQUMJ, medical conditions such as diabetes, pregnancy, and immunosuppression (following organ transplants, for example) make patients more susceptible to recurring urinary tract infections.
+According to the article by SQUMJ, medical conditions such as diabetes, pregnancy, and immunosuppression (following organ transplants, for example) make patients more susceptible to recurrent urinary tract infections.

 It’s also important to have lab tests done on your urine to determine what type of bacteria you’ve been infected with.
 The majority of rUTIs are caused by e. coli, that’s usually a given.
 But if you have rUTIs that don’t resolve themselves with antibiotics right away, you may be infected with an antibiotic resistant strain of e. coli which has serious health implications.
 Resistant strains can’t be treated with just any antibiotic––your doctor must determine which will work based on the tests.